Branch data Line data Source code

 229 : :

-230 : : /* Contains parameters needed to negotiate a shared secret */
+230 : : /* Contains parameters needed during the handshake phase */

 232 : :